 Does your business have the Canceled Conference Blues?
 If so, marketing could start cooking up the cure to the travel-restricted, event-canceled world we’re all living in right now.
-Here are some ideas and strategies to help you navigate the business backlash of COVID-19 (more commonly known as the coronavirus) and to find new and creative ways to reach your customers.
+Here are some ideas and strategies to help you navigate the business backlash of COVID-19 (more commonly known as the coronavirus) and to find new and creative ways to reach your customers through virtual events.

 Marketing Responsibly During a Pandemic